Frequently Asked Questions

-Where possible, pedestrian refuge islands will be increased in size to improve safety for waiting pedestrians.
+Where possible, pedestrian refuge islands are being upgraded to improve safety for waiting pedestrians.
 The signals will be programmed to allow sufficient walking time for the increased length of crosswalks and will be supported by detection systems in line with DIT’s Traffic Signal Design Specifications.

 - How will cyclist safety be managed given the proposed dual left turning lanes from Magill Road into Portrush Road heading north?

 The treatment proposed at this location is a standard approach used at the majority of intersections across the Adelaide Metropolitan road network and is in accordance with current standards.
 Cyclist safety is a key consideration during refinement of the design.

 - How will the increase in noise from the widened road and noise from construction activities be managed?

 A noise assessment was undertaken during the design phase of the project in accordance with DIT’s Noise Traffic.

 Guidelines https://www.dpti.sa.gov.au/standards/environment.
 Consideration has been given to the use of treatments for noise sensitive properties.